Primitivo / Tribidrag

 For more than a century, Zinfandel

 was somewhat of a mystery grape, as far as

 its origin was concerned.
 Research in Croatia and

-at the University of California at Davis, using DNA profiling,
+at the University of California at Davis, using DNA profiling in 2011,

 proved Zinfandel is a clone of the Croatian variety Crljenak Kaštelanski, also known by its less popular but more historical name Tribidrag.

 While it had been theorized that Zinfandel's genetic twin,

 the Italian Primitivo, was the source, this grape also

 may indicate the very first cuttings of Zinfandel migrated to America by way of Albania